aditya95-pixel/CareerX/README.md

 * Initializes Inngest with your client configuration.
 * Registers the `generateIndustryInsights` function for event handling.
 * Exports API handlers (`GET`, `POST`, `PUT`) for Inngest to manage function execution.

 ---

-Here's a clear Markdown explanation for the `app/lib/schema.js` file:

----